Stono/ci-in-a-box/README.md

 From an empty GCP project to a dual-DC HA kubernetes CI/CD stack in about 6 minutes.

+**IMPORTANT** I am focusing my efforts on a newer, better version of this.
+Please go to https://github.com/Stono/kube-gocd

 ## What is this?
 It is a docker container, that deploys, builds and configures Kubernetes and GoCD on GKE (GCP) in a configuration that allows for CI/CD of docker applications.
 It's also a front runner in the `how many times can i say docker in a minute` competition.